skerr92/DungV/README.md

 | 00-gpio ops| 1 - bank 2 | 11 reg transfer  | 6b val       | 8b mask       |

-For GPIO operations, the user can configure the GPIO directly with instructions from the program, as well as write a specific bit or
+For GPIO operations, the user can configure the GPIO directly with instructions from the program, as well as write a specific bit or pull one from a register file address.

 | 01-ins ops|---------|---------|---------|---------|---------|---------|